domingo, 3 de julho de 2016

 2) The second is Dhāraṇa, defined by Śrīla Jīva Gosvāmī as removing the mind from everything and fixing it on the object of meditation.

-3) The third step is Dhyāna. Śrīla Jīva Gosvāmī defines it as a special meditation on the form and other characteristics of Kṛṣṇa.
+3) The third step is Dhyāna. Śrīla Jīva Gosvāmī defines it as a dedicated meditation on the form and other characteristics of Kṛṣṇa.

 4) Fourth is Anusmṛti.
 As explained by Śrīla Jīva Gosvāmī, it denotes a state of meditation similar to the previous one, but uninterrupted, like a shower of ambrosia.